d39b/Deep-Language-Classification/documentation/quickstart.md

 {
     "data" : [
         {
-            "text" : "I watched the new Star Wars movie yesterday and it was great."
-            "sentiment" : "positive",
+            "text" : "I watched the new Star Wars movie yesterday and it was great.", "sentiment" : "positive",
             "wordVectors" : [
                 1,